av1-community-contributors/codec-wiki/docs/encoders/SVT-AV1.md

 Similar to `--kf-max-dist` in [vpxenc](../encoders/vpxenc.md), this tells the encoder when to place keyframes.
 Because SVT-AV1 doesn't have scene detection, this isn't the maximum distance between keyframes, but rather a fixed interval for placing keyframes.

-- `--irefresh-type 1`
+- `--irefresh-type 2`

 Intra refresh is specified through this option, & lets the user decide between Closed GOP & Open GOP.
 GOP stands for Group of Pictures.
-Open GOP allows GOPs to [reference one another](https://ottverse.com/closed-gop-open-gop-idr/).
+Open GOP allows GOPs to [reference one another](https://ottverse.com/closed-gop-open-gop-idr/), but support for this feature is currently incomplete.
+Therefore, it is recommended to use Closed GOP for the time being via `--irefresh-type 2` until this is rectified.

 - `--preset X`